AnubisSK/EndBoard/README.md

 A simple plugin for adding scoreboards to the server.

 # Ako nainštalovať endboard na vás minecraft server?
+Vložte EndBoard.jar do priečinka plugins a ešte musíte vložiť plugin placeholderapi.

 # How do install endboard your minecraft server?
+Place EndBoard.jar in the plugins folder and you still need to insert the placeholderapi plugin.

+#Screenshot